Benjamin Danielsson Roth

+Roth settled in the part of Stockholm and married Catharina Berg.
+They had seven children.

-Sometime between 1712 and 1715 Benjamin was commissioned to forge a railing for a staircase at Katarina Church in Södermalm.
+Sometime between 1712 and 1715 Roth was commissioned to forge a railing for a staircase at Katarina Church in Södermalm.
 The stair was dedicated to Charles XII of Sweden and his royal monogram appears above the dedication date.
 He is also mentioned in the poem that is engraved on the pillars on either side of the stair.
 This double staircase leads from the cemetery up to the southern entrance of the church.
-It was dedicated in 1715 and he was paid 300 riksdaler for the work.
+It was dedicated in 1715.
 The railing was renovated by Benjamin's son, Carl Roth, in 1776.